bitwizeshift/actions-github/docs/issues-create.md

     steps:
       # ...
       - name: Create issue
-        id: create-issue # only necessary if using this action's output(s)
+        id: issues-create # only necessary if using this action's output(s)
         uses: bitwizeshift/actions-github/issues/create@v1
         with:
           # Required inputs